microsoft/omnichannel-chat-widget/README.md

 ### Custom Components

+There are two ways to custom the components provided in the library - 1) Replacing components using ComponentOverrides, and 2) Adding custom components in header and footer.

 #### ComponentOverrides

-Most sub-components provided can be overriden.
-Components have "componentOverrides" as part of props interface, which consists of ReactNodes or strings for each part of the whole component.
-For example, the "ProactiveChatPane" component has a close button.
-The close button can be overriden by creating a custom react node and setting it to "closeButton" attribute of "componentOverrides" interface that is part of props.
+Most sub-components and the default panes provided can be overriden.
+Components have "componentOverrides" as part of props interface, which consists of ReactNodes or strings for each part of the component.
+For example, the "ProactiveChatPane" component has a close button, and the close button can be overriden by creating a custom react node and setting it to the "closeButton" attribute of "componentOverrides" interface that is part of the props.

 ```js
 const customButton = (